System Requirements

 Can I use Dry Fire Online with IR (infrared) laser?

 No, you can't.
-The Dry Fire Online Camera App works with common 'red' laser cartridges.
+The Dry Fire Online Camera App works with common red and green laser cartridges.

 The reason is simple: Dry Fire Online was designed to be as accessible and simple to use as possible.
 It